 Another downside to Hola VPN is that you cannot download torrents when using the product.
 Unfortunately, Hola is a bit misleading when it comes to this.
 The company’s website does not say anything about not being able to use torrents.
 However, we tried to download torrents through this VPN and were shot down.

 The likely reason for this is the peer-to-peer network connections that Hola uses.
 Because you’re routing your internet connection through someone else’s router, you’re at liberty of that individual’s service provider’s rules when it comes to torrenting.
-Most internet providers forbid the downloading of torrents, which is why Hola isn’t the best VPN for torrenting.
+So don’t use it for torrenting, unless you want to get into trouble.
+Try using one of the best vpn’s for torrenting from our guide.

 Lack of Device Support